annied11/annied11/README.md

 #### 🌱 About Me
 - I love mangoes and _Soft_ peaches >>
 - Outside of coding, I enjoy making drinks.
-- Currently grinding for finalzzz....
+- Currently interning at the bay!

 🌎 Connect with me on [LinkedIn](https://www.linkedin.com/in/wanyidai/)!